omnia-md/conda-recipes/README.md

 ### Planed Migration Stages

-1. (**Current**) Update build image to CentOS 6 from CentOS 5 The base Docker image for linux builds will be updated to CentOS 6 with its new glibc.
-The base image is the `conda-forge` anvil, with some [custom addons](https://hub.docker.com/r/jchodera/omnia-linux-anvil/~/dockerfile/) to include things like the AMD SDK, TexLive, and CUDA for GPU builds.
+1. (**Current**) Update build image to CentOS 6 from CentOS 5

+    The base Docker image for linux builds will be updated to CentOS 6 with its new glibc.
+The base image is the `conda-forge` anvil, with some [custom addons](https://hub.docker.com/r/jchodera/omnia-linux-anvil/~/dockerfile/)
+    to include things like the AMD SDK, TexLive, and CUDA for GPU builds.
 The updated version will ensure packages can work on the `conda-forge` platform which is CentOS 6 based.

+1. Stop building packages that appear in `conda-forge`

+    We want to minimize tha amount of work we have to do as maintainers.
+To that end, we will stop building things which freely appear on `conda-forge` and maintained by someone other than us!
+    For reproducibility purposes, we will keep our compiled versions, but they will not longer be updated.

 1. Begin migration of "nearly-pure Python" and non-OpenMM dependent packages
    * Packages which do not depend on OpenMM and can be run on CPUs only should start migrating over to `conda-forge` in preparation for the total migration.